5 Comments

 Tyler Tone's avatar

 100%, I think that’s true.
 I think Lynch is also big on studying base instincts and human pleasures.
 That includes some of the darker things we see people do but it also includes love and food.
-Cooper’s extremely human enjoyment of sweet Cherry Pie might even be some kind of flip side to the Black Lodge’s creamed corn thing (the garmonbozia, meant to represent literal pain and suffering)
+Cooper’s extremely human enjoyment of sweet Cherry Pie might even be some kind of flip side to the Black Lodge’s creamed corn cravings (the garmonbozia, meant to represent literal pain and suffering)

 And looking at food could further the point of how the differences between Twin Peaks and The Return give us insight into what Lynch is trying to say (if anything).
 The food in Twin Peaks has this wholesome and fresh quality to it.
 I would have to watch through The Return again to see if there’s anything actually significant to this, but I remember characters, especially of evil cooper’s sort, eating processed chips like Cheetos and fast food burgers.
 And then of course there’s Norma’s new profit-oriented boyfriend trying to get her to switch away from locally sourced ingredients.